javalent/Javalents-Plugins/Admonitions/Types of Admonitions.md

 It is worth noting that the default admonitions can be customised by creating a user-defined admonition with the same name.

-## Custom Admonitions and Callouts
+## Custom admonitions and callouts

 Custom admonitions may be created in settings.
 Creating a custom admonition will also enable it to be used as an Obsidian [callout](https://help.obsidian.md/Editing+and+formatting/Callouts).